mmaksi/javascript-advanced/README.md

 `function.bind(object)` to bind the function to the object and returns a new function.
 This is usually used to change the context of the `this` keyword.

+# Types in JavaScript

+Number, Boolean, String, undefined, null, Symbol,

+`typeof null === 'object'`

+Undefined is absence of definition.
+Null is absence of value

+Arrays and functions are objects underneath the hood.

+Primitive type (everything except 'object') represents a single value in memory.
+Non-primitive types don't include the value directly.
+It has a pointer to the value.
+Primitive typea re immutable.

+Primitive types have object reference.
+JavaScript comes with built-in objects like `Array`, `String`, `Number`.

+To check whether a variable is an array: `Array.isArray([1, 2, 3]) // returns true`.

+To clone a non-primitive type:

+- `const objectClone = Object.assign({}, obj);` shallow cloning
+- `const objectClone = { ...obj }` shallow cloning
+- `const superClone = JSON.parse(JSON.stringify(obj));` super cloning
+- `const arrayClone = [].concat();`

+## Type Coercion

+Type Coercion occurs when `==` instead of `===`.
+Type Coercion means trying to convert one type to another.

+## Dynamic types vs. Static types
+Static Typed languages are self-documented --> less bugs in production

+## Strongly typed vs. Weakly typed languages
+JavaScript is a dynamic and weakly-typed language because it has a lot of type coercion.